mrcepid-rap/QC_workflow/.github/README.md

 1. tarballs
 2. phenofile(s)
+3. Phenoname (can be 'null')
-3. is binary? (must be true/false)
+4. is binary? (must be true/false)
-4. Output prefix
+5. Output prefix
-5. Sex (0/1/2)
+6. Sex (0/1/2)
-6. Additional covariates file
+7. Additional covariates file (can be 'null')
-7. Additional quantitative covariates in additional covariates file
+8. Additional quantitative covariates in additional covariates file (can be 'null')
-8. Additional categorical covariates in additional covariates file
+9. Additional categorical covariates in additional covariates file (can be 'null')
-9. Tool to use (bolt/glm/saige/regenie/staar).
+10. Tool to use (bolt/glm/saige/regenie/staar).
 Can be 'null' to run all 5 tools or a comma-separated list (e.g. bolt,glm)

 **NOTE**: To use this script, you will need to replace the default file settings provided as part of the "DEFAULT_COVARS" variable in the `./launch.sh` script.